Online Master’s in Gerontology

 Delivery Format: 100% Online

-Why Pursue a MA in Gerontology from Concordia University-Chicago?
+Why Pursue a Master’s in Gerontology from Concordia University Chicago?

-The MA in gerontology program at Concordia University Chicago positions graduates to promote and contribute to the wellness of our aging population.
+The Master of Arts in Gerontology at Concordia University Chicago positions graduates to promote and contribute to the wellness of our aging population.
 It prepares graduates to work in a variety of aging-related careers.
 Additionally, this course of study allows for a tailor-made curriculum combining an integrated perspective on aging and older adults.
 Students are trained in the best practices of gerontological education, research, and practice.

 The master of arts in gerontology from Concordia University Chicago is designed to provide an interdisciplinary course of study for individuals interested in meeting the needs of an aging world and improving the lives of older adults.